 Hi!
 I’m Kelly, and my study of nutrition began in 2004 when my oldest girls were very young.
 Ashley was a baby and Zoe was a toddler at that time.
 Both girls were not well.
 My nutritionist worked with me to radically improve their diet by removing gluten, casein, and refined sugar.
 My husband and I soon realized that our own health problems could be resolved through food as well.
 How cool is that?!

 After years of research and experimentation, I now create gluten-free and Paleo dishes so similar to conventional wheat/dairy/refined sugar recipes that no one feels deprived.
 Together, through diet and biomedical treatments, our family is overcoming celiac disease (that’s me), endometriosis (me again), gluten-intolerance, ADD, and autism with great success.
-I’ve been blogging at TheSpunkyCoconut.com since 2008, and I published several cookbooks.
+I’ve been blogging at TheSpunkyCoconut.com since 2008, and I published multiple cookbooks.

 I believe in eating healthy real food.
 I know that chocolate and dessert can be as nutrient-dense as pot roast.
 Most of all I hope you enjoy these recipes that have changed my family’s life!